LCBC-UiO/Conversions/README.md

   - IQ measures - conversions from raw to T, scaled and fullscale IQ scores
   - MAP mean - blood pressure conversion
+  - BMI - Body mass index calculation

 Thee functions are not properly cleaned and optimised yet.
 They are remnants of old scripts.
 There are no unit tests.